-Chances are, it’s been a while since you’ve gone through your clothes.
-That means, you probably have clothes in your closet you really don’t need.
-They might be the wrong size, worn out, or out of your current style.
-Why pack them if you don’t need to keep them?
+Chances are, it’s been a while since you’ve gone through your clothing.
+That means you probably have clothes in your closet you don’t really need.
+They might be the wrong size, worn out, or not fit your current style.

 - Does it fit?

 - When was the last time you wore it?

 - Are you likely to wear it again?

 Take the time to go over each article of clothing and every accessory.
 This is a helpful step to take if you’re entirely unsure how to pack for a move.
 By reflecting on each piece, you can decide if that dress is worth keeping around or if you can sell or donate that purse you haven’t used this year.

 Once you have a clearer picture of what your closet and drawers look like, you can figure out the most efficient way to pack them.